stsurya/Docker/Day-5/Networking .md

 ### Macvlan Networking

 This mode allows a container to appear on the network as a physical host rather than as a container.

+### what is docker0 ?

+- When docker is installed it create a virtual network bridge interface called `docker0`.
+- Containers launched in the default bridge network are connected to `docker0`.
+- It assigns a private IP to each container (e.g., 172.17.0.x).
+- This allows containers to talk internally through the bridge, even though they're isolated.

+### what is veth ?

+- This is like a wire which connects the container to the host.
+- One end stays inside the container as eth0
+- The other end connects to the host bridge (e.g., docker0)